JOSE JOAN MORALES | AI Transformation Strategist

 Executive Briefing EST. READ: 60 SECONDS

-The Cognitive Strategist is the non-negotiable evolution of the Scrum Master role required to thrive in the Agentic AI Wave.
-Specifically, with McKinsey research confirming that AI Agents are poised to automate up to 70% of routine process work, the role must shift exclusively to high-latency human judgment (System 2) and Workflow Orchestration.
-This blueprint mandates a transition from “process enforcer” to Human-in-the-Loop Governor and Organizational Neuro-Coach, ensuring that human strategic capacity scales alongside AI computational velocity.
+The Scrum Master evolution into the Cognitive Strategist is the non-negotiable shift required to thrive in the Agentic AI Wave.
+When McKinsey research confirms that AI Agents are poised to automate up to 70% of routine process work, the role must shift exclusively to high-latency human judgment (System 2) and Workflow Orchestration.
+This blueprint mandates a transition from “process enforcer” to Human-in-the-Loop Governor and Organizational Neuro-Coach, so that human strategic capacity scales alongside AI computational velocity.

 01